gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 Note:// that the “Status” is “Undeployed”.

 5. Now the stream needs to be deployed.
-This can be done by clicking on the stream name, and clicking on the button “Deploy Stream”.
-This will now deploy the stream.
+This can be done by selecting the stream name, and clicking on the button “Deploy Stream”.

 1. Once successfully deployed, open a terminal and the run the following curl command: `curl -d '{"symbol":"AVGO","price":1265.23}' -H "Content-Type: application/json" -X POST http://localhost:9090`